 THE MORE YOU NURSE, THE MORE MILK YOU WILL HAVE.
-Nurse at least 10-12 times every 24 hours.
+Nurse at least 10-12 times every 24 hours in the early weeks.

 While in the hospital, ask that your babies room-in with you or request that babies be brought to you for all feedings.

 If you are separated from one or more of your babies, you will need to express (pump) milk to maintain your supply.
 Check out the section Pumping & Storing Breast Milk for information about three ways to express milk.